HyperspaceMadness/Mega_Bezel/README.md

 **[ EXTENDED CRT SCREEN SCALING ]:**

 - **Use Image For Placement (Scale & Y Pos)**
-  - TODO Description
+  - When on the placement image is inspected to find where to place and scale the screen image
 - **Placement Image Mode: TRANSPARENCY : WHITE ON BLACK**
-  - TODO Description
+  - What channel of the texture to look at to find the hole in the image, either the transparent part, or a white rectangle on top of a black background
 - **Non-Integer Scale Offset**
-  - TODO Description
+  - Additional scale offset added on top of the non-integer scale, including image placement scale
+- **Snap to Closest Integer Scale**
+  - Takes the current Non-Integer scale and snaps to the closest integer scale within a tolerance
-- **Snap To Int-Scale Tolerance**
+- **Snap To Closest Integer Scale Tolerance**
-  - Snaps the non-integer scale to the closest integer scale within the tolerance.
-This allows you to set an approximate size for the screen and have it snap to an integer scale but not if it would be too much different
+  - Tolerance of how far away from the current integer scale we will snap to an integer scale

 -----------------------------------------------------------------------------------------------